 The recommended zones for this rose species are 2 through 8.
 It first grew in central and southern Europe.

 Size and Shape

 You can help this shrub grow stronger and produce more flowers by choosing a planting location with full sun.
 It can tolerate a site with partial shade if needed.

 The leaves can be light blue-green, purple or copper.
-The leaves are pinnately compound and each one contains 5 to 7 leaflets.
+The leaves are pinnately compound and each one contains five to seven leaflets.

 The little flowers are pink and made up of five petals.
 They are formed in small clusters and will have a light scent at best.
 The orangish-red fruits are called hips.
 They can help add color during the winter since they can take a while to fall off.
 You can also cook with them and use them in alternative medicine.